calvpang/MAGI-01/README.md

 Each agent can:

 - Search the web using DuckDuckGo
+- Query with RAG using ChromaDB
 - Maintain conversation memory using SQL storage
 - Respond based on their unique personality and expertise

-An independent **Deliberator Agent** evaluates all responses, scores them, and synthesizes a final answer.
+An independent **Deliberator Agent** evaluates all responses, scores them, and synthesises a final answer.

 ## Architecture